needle-mirror/com.unity.adaptiveperformance.samsung.android/Documentation~/adaptiveperformance-samsung-android.md

 The Adaptive Performance Samsung (Android) Provider is a subsystem for the [Adaptive Performance](https://docs.unity3d.com/Packages/com.unity.adaptiveperformance@latest/index.html) package, to extend Adaptive Performance to Samsung Android devices.
 It transmits device-specific information to the Adaptive Performance package, and enables you to receive data about the thermal state of a Samsung Android device.

+This package also provides access to a Variable Refresh Rate API that is supported by newer Samsung devices with high refresh rate displays.

 # Installing the Adaptive Performance Samsung (Android) package

 Use the [Unity Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html) to install the **Adaptive Performance Samsung (Android)** package, which includes the Samsung (Android) subsystem for Adaptive Performance.